Soft Fruit

 Strawberries

-Strawberries are easy to grow and once they are more established they are very low-maintenance, home-grown strawberries provide a healthy and a nutritious treat which can be used in desserts or jams
+Strawberry plants are easy to grow and once they are more established they are very low-maintenance, home-grown strawberries provide a healthy and a nutritious treat which can be used in desserts or jams.